zack/rt_sample_app/README.markdown

-# Ruby on Rails Tutorial : Sample Application
+# Ruby on Rails Tutorial : Sample App

-This is the sample application for *railstutorial.org*.
+Sample app from railstutorial.
+Contains a little but of customization at the end.